 For more about cell phone use see:

 What are RF Electromagnetic Fields?
 RF means "Radio Frequency" which includes electromagnetic fields from mobile phones, cell and mobile phone towers, radio and TV towers, Wi-Fi, and microwaves.
 Physically, these are electric and magnetic fields vibrating faster than 3 kHz and usually moving together as waves.
+For Electromagnetic Fields (EMFs) from home wiring and power lines see AC Fields in Homes.

 What does the RF meter measure?
 Our RF Meter measures the RF field strength in Volts per meter (V/m), and the time-average RF power in uW/m2.
 That is the "RF Exposure" that people are exposed to.
 It can measure it at frequencies from 150 MHz to 10 GHz, but it does not display the frequency.
 An RF meter does not measure static or low-frequency fields from magnets, the earth's magnetic field, power lines, or home wiring, for those you would use a different meter: see Gaussmeters at top of page.